Skip to content

 Uncorrected refractive error was the most common cause of low vision for both children (50%) and adults (54%) in the 2008 National Indigenous Eye Health survey.
 Uncorrected refractive error was the cause of 14% of blindness among adults and 39% of Indigenous adults could not read normal size print.

-The main issues for Indigenous people with refractive error are being able to have their eyes tested; and lack of availability, cost and repair of glasses.
+The main issues for Aboriginal and Torres Strait Islander people with refractive error are being able to have their eyes tested; and lack of availability, cost and repair of glasses.

 Spectacle subsidy and assistance schemes are available in each state and territory of Australia.
 Each scheme has varying criteria which provides eye care and medical aids for patients at a low cost, or no cost in some cases.
 Low-cost magnifier spectacles for looking at close objects which can be bought through community stores are also fine to use and do not do any harm.

 |New South Wales:||NSW government spectacle program is managed by VisionCare NSW on behalf of the NSW Department of Community Services|